Éva Frémaux

 Éva Frémaux (born 28 March 2002) is a French footballer who plays for Halifax Tides FC in the Northern Super League.

 Early life

 Frémaux played youth football with IC Croix and Croix FIC.
 At age 15, Frémaux joined the youth system of Lille.

 Club career

 During the 2019-20 season, she made her senior debut for Lille in the second tier Division 2 Féminine.
 In July 2021, she extended her contract for an additional season.
 In June 2022, she departed the club.

 In the summer of 2022, she joined Strasbourg.

 In 2023, she joined Nantes.
 In her first season, she made 20 appearances (including 18 starts), helping the club earn promotion to the first tier.
 However, the following season, her playing time dropped, with her only making two appearances.
 At the beginning of January 2025, her departure was announced.

 In January 2025, she signed with Northern Super League club Halifax Tides FC.
+In December 2025, she extended for the 2026 season.